easycure1/vnpctest/README.md

 <a href="#fig:Fig2">3.2</a> and <a href="#fig:Fig3">3.3</a> show the
 estimates of the VNPC approach using different parametric working model orders p.
 As a comparison, we also consider the parametric vector autoregressive model (VAR) with the same orders.
+Figure
+<a href="#fig:Fig4">3.4</a> gives the psterior credible regions for both
+series.
+We consider the pointwise and uniform regions for the VNPC procedure with parametric working model order $5$.
+For the definitions of these two regions, see ??? (upcoming thesis).
+Furthermore, the cosspectrum and the quadrature spectrum are also given.

 <div class="figure" style="text-align: center">